Parson Russell Terrier vs Pekingese: Complete Comparison (2026)

 Temperament and Personality Differences

 The temperament contrast between Parson Russell Terrier and Pekingese is one of the most significant factors in choosing between these dogs.
 Parson Russell Terrier is characterized by a bold, friendly, athletic personality, while Pekingese tends toward regal, loyal, independent traits.
 In daily life, this means Parson Russell Terrier owners typically experience a dog that leans toward bold behavior, while Pekingese owners find their dog more inclined toward regal tendencies.
-Neither temperament is objectively better; the right choice depends on your personality and lifestyle preferences.
+The right choice depends on your lifestyle and personality — neither temperament is inherently better.

 Best for Families with Children